iamwrong/knowledge_sharing/software_documentation/README.md

 ### Administrative Logging

-[Administrative Logs] are very useful to understand the application, in the case of Data application it’s useful to log the following _adminsitrative_ information:
+[Administrative Logs] are very useful to understand the application, in the case of Data application it’s useful to log the following _administrative_ information:
 * Yarn application id
 * Paths being loaded
 * Output directory

-This information allows you, without checking the code, see if your data processing job generated any output, if the input directories are empty or locate your job in The cluster resource manager.
+This information allows you, without checking the code, see if your data processing job generated any output, if the input directories are empty or locate your job in the cluster resource manager.

 ###Application Logging

-[A log should be written in English] and shall give context about a failure and allow to identify the root cause; hence a good log should answer 5 questions:
+[A log should be written in English] and should give context about a failure and allow to identify the root cause; hence a good log should answer 5 questions:

 - Who (which user, application, cluster node)
-- When (timetamp)
+- When (timestamp)
 - Where (context, class)
 - What (command, what was being done)
 - Result (Exception)